gitSandraR/Power-BI-Project--DVD-Rentals/README.md

     country.

--   Although scatter plots are used to show the existence of correlation between two measures, here it is used in a bit creative way to show total sales and number of customers for each country.
+-   Although scatter plots are used to show the existence of correlation between two measures and many data points, here it is used in a bit creative way to show total sales and number of customers for each country.
 It is supplemented with a custom tooltip that pops-up with more details including a country flag.